mknzz/burglary-docs/config.md

 ## Changing the minigame

-You can change the minigame for breaking in, disabling the security and cracking safes in the main config
+You can change the minigame for breaking in, disabling the security and cracking safes in the main config.lua.

 ```
 -- Set the skill check minigame for lockpicking a door